 Here are some tips that would help you squeeze out a few more minutes so that you can stay on top of your daily task list.

-1) Sort your tasks by priority and importance
+1. Sort your task by priority and importance

 Tatyana Sussex sums it up the best on how to prioritize work.
 In which she states that to set priorities you need to look at your task list, Identify what’s urgent for example, missed client deadline, missed publication deadlines, etc. Now assess value to particular tasks based on their importance then order them by estimated effort.
 Obviously, if the task is both urgent and important you’d have to bump it up above other tasks in your task list otherwise it can take a back seat.